liz-and/Anderson-Capstone-Project/Data/README.txt

 - stripped = whether the tree was stripped at the height of above 1.8meters and below 3meters.
 0 is stem bark not stripped, 1 is stem bark stripped.

 - broken = whether the tree was broken at the height of above 1.8meters and below 3meters.
 0 is stem not broken by moose, 1 is stem broken by moose.

+- interaction = a combination of browsed, stripped, and broken into a binary interaction or no interaction (True/1, false/0)